idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 Follow the official guide ([left](https://github.com/Taro-Hayashi/KillerWhale/blob/main/leftside/4_TOP.md), [right](https://github.com/Taro-Hayashi/KillerWhale/blob/main/rightside/4_TOP.md)), and take note of these things:

 The pin headers are inserted on the bottom side of the PCB (where everything was soldered), with the long side going through the PCB.
 It's best to cut the pins on that side to be flush with the PCB before soldering.

+If you chose acrylic switch plates, you'll find M3 screws with a flatter head than the rest of the M3 screws in the kit.
+Use these for fixturing the PCB to the pillars.

 ### ADD Unit